 Incubator leader, Carol Lee Hall, designed the program based on her experience in various writing communities while writing her own feature script The Jeweled Bird, currently in development.

 The Script Incubator meets on Zoom every third Monday from 7:00-9:00 p.m. to discuss the group’s work, which includes TV pilots, features, shorts, and web series.
-For 2024, we are reviewing each other's work "table read" style, in which we will read aloud up to 3 script portions of 1-10 pages each.
+We review each other's work "table read" style, in which we read aloud either one feature script or up to three shorts or script portions.
 No homework!
-We are also seeking actors to bring the parts alive so the scriptwriters can hear their words aloud.
+We even have a team of actors to bring the parts alive so the scriptwriters can hear their words aloud.
 Each Zoom session will be recorded so the screenwriter can go back and see what worked and what didn't.
 And all participants will be encouraged to give feedback and support each other during the meetings.

 The goal of the program is for members to complete and revise scripts that will be self-produced or sent out to industry professionals to be made into motion pictures, television shows, or digital streaming media.

-The Script Incubator has thirteen members and is open to inviting more.
-The only requirements to join the Script Incubator is that one must be a member of WIFSFBA and have a script-in-progress that can be submitted for discussion for the initial stage of the program: critique.
-Participants are expected to read others’ script portions of no more than 20 pages each before the meeting.
-We usually comment on 1-3 script portions at each meeting.
+The Script Incubator has over twenty members and is open to inviting more.
+The only requirement to join the Script Incubator is that one must be a member of WIFSFBA and have a script-in-progress that can be submitted for discussion for the initial stage of the program: critique.

 “We support one another and cheer each other on to improve our work,” says Carol Lee Hall.
 Here is what some of our members have to say about their experiences being part of the group: